Will it cost me to make a claim?

-No deduction whatsoever will be made against any part of your compensation in cases involving mesothelioma and we ensure you will receive 100% of any compensation awarded.
+No deduction whatsoever will be made against any part of your compensation in cases involving mesothelioma.

 Yes, providing you have been diagnosed with a prescribed asbestos related illness such as mesothelioma, asbestos lung cancer, asbestosis and pleural thickening.
 We can explain the qualifying criteria or help you complete the necessary paperwork for your application.
 There is no cost for this service.

-We are always happy to offer a second legal opinion in cases which have previously been considered and rejected by other solicitors and in all instances we apply a fresh approach to the facts.
+We are always happy to assist you to obtain further legal opinion in cases which have previously been considered and rejected by other solicitors and in all instances a fresh approach will be applied to the facts.
 Normally when a Solicitor rejects a case a closure letter will outline the specific issues and difficulties of a case and if you anticipate obtaining another opinion it would be helpful to have a copy of this letter available.
 If you do not have a letter you are advised to discuss matters with your solicitor.
 If any facts surrounding your case have changed since your initial consultation you should mention these during any subsequent consultation.
 Important changes we would need to know might include a change in your medical condition, location of a witness or identification of a potential company.

 It is important to remember that there is a limitation period in which to bring a case which generally speaking is three years from the date a person is diagnosed with an actionable asbestos related disease or three years from the date they first learned of their condition, whichever is the sooner.
 For this reason it is advisable to seek a second opinion at the earliest opportunity.

-We are happy to discuss your situation with you and have our legal team make assessment of your entitlement to compensation.
-Call us today on FREEPHONE 0808 164 6018 or email to email@example.com or complete an enquiry form.
+We are happy to discuss your situation with you and have assessment of your entitlement to compensation made by an experienced solicitor.
+Call us today on FREEPHONE 0808 164 6018 or email to firstname.lastname@example.org or complete an enquiry form.

 No. Providing you satisfy medical requirements of the Department for Work and Pensions (DWP) you should receive an award of Industrial Injuries Disablement Benefit (IIDB).
 You should make application using form BI100PD which is processed by Jobcentreplus.
 Arrangements will be made for you to attend a medical examination to make assessment of your disability and the level of your disability will affect the amount of benefit you will receive.
 You need to be aware that an award of IIDB will affect certain means tested benefits you or your partner might be claiming, and if applicable to your situation, you should consult the relevant Benefits Agency.

 Yes you will be able to make a fresh claim for your asbestosis condition.
-The existence of an earlier award for pleural plaques will have no effect on your ability to make a further compensation claim for your asbestosis.
-The condition of pleural plaques is no longer a compensatable condition in England or Wales but it is important you start a compensation claim within three years of your asbestosis diagnosis.
+The existence of an earlier award for pleural plaques should have no effect on your ability to make a further compensation claim for your asbestosis.
+Whilst the condition of pleural plaques is no longer a compensatable condition in England or Wales it is important you start a compensation claim within three years of your asbestosis diagnosis.

 Asbestos Health Check encourage sufferers of pleural plaques to be vigilant in terms of monitoring their health and to report any deterioration or change in their condition to their GP.
 Whilst pleural plaques do not of themselves change into lung cancer or mesothelioma the risk of developing another asbestos related illness is increased in line with the extent of any exposure to asbestos dust.